Alian3785/Disciples2-RL/README.md

 So, this is the project to train a Superhuman bot for Disciples 2, popular turn-based strategy game.
 There are 3 stages:

 1. **Single-player scenarios**
    First, an agent is trained to complete individual single-player scenarios.
+Autoresearch is used to test multiple configurations.
    [Preliminary roadmap](https://github.com/users/Alian3785/projects/2)

 2. **Random and unseen maps**